If you’ve been wondering about which watch is going to serve you best in running, the Polar Vs FitBit breakdown might be exactly what you need.

 Even at their high end Fitbit is still in line with the budget version of most GPS watches and thus why so many are probably a little nervous to make the upgrade.

 We’re back to a built-in GPS, the sleek colorful display, music storage, HR tracking and sleep data.
+They call this their most advanced health and fitness watch.

 This is definitely considered their watch for the person wanting to track more fitness data.
 And you have the option to switch out bands, pay for guided workouts and add more apps as well.